brain4tech/lip/README.md

 ## Documentation

 ### Concepts
-#### Authentication methods
+#### Authentication

 **TLDR;**
-- password authentication with `id` and `password` is always possible, but more resource intensive
-- for regular ip address updates and retrieves, use JWTs
+- when creating an ip, you'll need to specify an *access* and *master* password
+- updating and retrieving ip addresses require a JWT
+- possible token modes are *read* (only usable at [`/retrieve`](#retrieve)) and *write* (only usable at [`/update`](#update))
 - get a JWT at [`/jwt`](#jwt) by providing credential and a token mode
-- possible token modes are *read* (only usable at [`/retrieve`](#retrieve)) and *write* (only usable at [`/update`](#update))
+- JWTs can be acquired with *access* passwords only
 - tokens expire after 6 minutes
-- when a *write*-token for an id was acquired, the id can only get updated with the token, not normal credentials
-- the creation of *read*-tokens is limited to 6 tokens per minute
+- the creation of *read*-tokens is limited to 6 tokens per minute per id
-- *write*-tokens should be invalidated after usage
+- *write*-tokens should be invalidated at [`/invalidatejwt`](#invalidatejwt) after usage
+- an ip can be deleted at [`/delete`](#delete) with the *master* password only
-- when deleting an address, all existing tokens for that id won't be usable again, even if id is recreated afterwards
+- when deleting an ip, all existing tokens for that id won't be usable again, even if id is recreated afterwards

-When creating a new id, you'll be required to define a password.
-This is to protect the stored ip from being changed by someone unauthorized.
-This means that you need to add your credentials for each update an retrieval.
-This is no problem when updating/retrieving the ip *once*, but as soon as you are planning to update/retrieve the ip regularly, you'll be better using a JWT.
+When creating a new id, you'll be required to define two passwords.
+This is to protect the stored ip from being read, changed or deleted by unauthorized users.
+There are two types of passwords: *access* passwords and *master* passwords.
+While the *access* password can be shared with other clients/users, the *master* password should be kept internal.
+You cannot update or retrieve ip addresses with credentials.
+You'll need a JWT.

-JWTs are an alternate way of authentication.
-Instead of adding the id and password with every request, you simply add the JWT.
-By authenticating only once and proving that you already are authenticated by delivering the token, the system skips the (resource intensive) step of hashing and comparing passwords.
-You'll be able to update and retrieve ip addresses faster.

 To create a JWT, use the [`/jwt`](#jwt) endpoint.
-Authenticate with id and password, and set a JWt mode.
+Authenticate with id and *access* password, and set a JWt mode.
 There are two available modes: *read* and *write*. *read*-tokens can only be used at [`/retrieve`](#retrieve), and *write*-tokens can only be used at [`/update`](#update).
-In addition, a *write*-token can be generated only once per id, while there are "infinite" *read*-tokens.
+In addition, a *write*-token can be generated only once per id, while there are "infinite" *read*-tokens (rate limited to 6/minute per id).
 Once a *write*-token has been generated, the id can only be updated through the valid JWT.
 Tokens last for 6 minutes.

 *read*-tokens stay valid over multiple application restarts, while *write*-tokens need to be created after every restart.
 To invalidate all existing tokens, modify the JWT secret.
-It should be best practice to invalidate *write*-tokens after usage.
-This happens automatically after 6 minutes, but during this time no other *write*-token can be created.
+It should be best practice to invalidate *write*-tokens at [`/invalidatejwt`](#invalidatejwt) after usage.
+This happens automatically after 6 minutes, but during this time, no other *write*-token can be created.

 When deleting an id `a` and recreating it (`a'`), all existing JWTs for `a` will not work for `a'`.
 This ensures that JWTs must be generated for every "new" id.
+An id can be deleted at [`/delete`](#delete) using the *master* password.

 #### Lifetimes
 Each token can have a lifetime, measured in seconds.
-It can be set and updated to everything between -1 and 31536000 (one year). `-1` stands for inifinte, `0` for a token deletion within the next second.
+It can be set to everything between -1 and 31536000 (one year). `-1` stands for infinite, `0` for a token deletion within the next second.
+The lifetime is automatically refreshed with each token update.

-Token lifetimes are calculated lazily and thus deleted at the next access.
+Token lifetimes are evaluated lazily.
+Thus exceeded id are deleted on the next access attempt.

 ### API endpoint reference
 Some general things to consider, before going into the details: